 Introduction to Supplemental Security Income

 Supplemental Security Income (SSI) is a benefit paid to children and adults with disabilities and low income and assets.
 However, benefits may also be available to people older than 65 years of age who do not live with a disability.
-Supplemental income is administered through the Social Security Administration, and those who are eligible for SSI may also qualify for other Social Security benefits.
+Supplemental Security Income is administered through the Social Security Administration, and those who are eligible for SSI may also qualify for other Social Security benefits.
 In fact, the same application form is used for SSI and Social Security.
 However, the two programs are still different in both design and benefits.

-The benefits offered by SSI program include the federal supplement income and an additional state supplement in all but four states.
-Not every state offers an additional value to its residents and those that do offer varying amounts based on cost of living in that state.
+The benefits offered by the SSI program include money from the federal government and – in all but six states and one U.S. territory – additional money from the state government.
+States offer different amounts based on the cost of living.
 Further, which benefits an SSI applicant can receive depend on that individual’s income, assets, disability and living situation.

 What are SSI Benefits?

 SSI payments are updated each year in order to reflect the changes in the national cost of living.
-The most recent standards for 2022 designate a maximum Social Security benefit of $841 a month for qualified individuals, $1,261 for an eligible individual with an eligible spouse and $421 for an essential person.
+The most recent standards for 2022 designate a maximum benefit of $841 a month for qualified individuals, $1,261 for an eligible individual with an eligible spouse and $421 for an essential person.
 This is a 2.8 percent increase in benefits from 2018, and the raise is effective starting January 1, 2019.

-An individual beneficiary’s max Social Security benefit is determined by subtracting countable income.
+An individual beneficiary’s max benefit is determined by subtracting his or her countable income.
 For SSI, countable income is defined as any income you receive in the calendar month that can be applied to food and living costs.
 Countable income does not have to be cash to be calculated against the monthly maximum.
 Additionally, income that cannot be used for food or shelter is not considered countable.
-For example, if an eligible individual receives help with his or her medical bills, it will not be counted against his or her Social Security supplement.
+For example, if an eligible individual receives help with his or her medical bills, it will not be counted against his or her SSI payments.